Bimetallism: Historical creation

-From the 7th century BCE, Asia Minor, especially in the areas of Lydia and Ionia, is known to have created a coinage based on electrum, a natural occurring material that is a variable mix of gold and silver (with about 54% gold and 44% silver).
+From the 7th century BCE, Asia Minor, especially in the areas of Lydia and Ionia, is known to have created a coinage based on electrum, a naturally occurring material that is a variable mix of gold and silver (with about 54% gold and 44% silver).
 Before Croesus, his father Alyattes had already started to mint various types of non-standardized electrum coins.
 They were in use in Lydia and surrounding areas for about 80 years.
 The unpredictability of its composition implied that it had a variable value which was very hard to determine, which greatly hampered its development.

 Croeseids

 Croeseid bimetallic equivalence: 1 gold Croeseid of 8.1 grams was equivalent in value to 10 silver Croeseids of 10.8 grams.